eugeniogarcia/kubernetes-autoscaling/Autoscaling.md

 ## Deploy the app

 We can now deploy the app to Kubernetes.
-First we´ll create the credentials to pull the image from the Azure registry:
+First we'll create the credentials to pull the image from the Azure registry:

 ```ps
 kubectl create secret docker-registry miaks --namespace default --docker-server=pruebacontenedor.azurecr.io --docker-username=pruebacontenedor --docker-password=Pr0bDGtfdIKbWj+pGbGEsFpc8D/3enAH